anyars-encarta/tooltip/README.md

 # React + Vite

-Tooltip is a basic app developed to showcase
+Tooltip is a basic app developed to showcase the use tooltips.

 Currently, two official plugins are available: